GSA/search.digitalgov.gov/_posts/2013-04-03-how-it-works.md

 ---
 permalink: help-desk.html
 layout: default
-title: "How To Manual and HelpDesk"
+title: "How It Works"
 ---

-Do you have a question about how our features work?
+Do you have a question about how USASearch works?
 Browse through our [How To Manual](/tagged/how-to) and [Go-Live Punch List](/blog/go-live.html) for tips on how to configure your search.

 #### Basic Settings